 9. Happy Bones: 394 Broome St., Manhattan

 This shop in Little Italy may be minimal, but it's definitely a must-visit when in town.
-Here, you’ll find a coffee menu consisting of just the basics, and an industrial space with a few tables.
+Here, you’ll find a coffee menu of just the basics, and an industrial space with a few tables.
 Top it off with some trendy merchandise and high-quality espresso, and you have the perfect pick-me-up while touring downtown.

 10. Laughing Man Coffee Co.: 184 Duane St., Manhattan